 The subnasal lip lift is one of the more popular procedures performed by Dr. Hilger and Dr. Lyford-Pike at the Hilger Clinic in Minneapolis, MN.
-The surgeons specialize in facial, head and neck procedures for cosmetic and reconstructive purposes.
-Learn more about the subnasal lip lift, including what’s involved, who it’s for and what you can expect afterwards.
+Our surgeons specialize in facial, head, and neck procedures for cosmetic and reconstructive purposes.
+Learn more about the subnasal lip lift, including what’s involved, who it’s suited for, and what you can expect afterwards.

 About the Subnasal Lip Lift

-In recent years, volume loss and unbalance in the lip and mouth area has been a popular topic in the general media and in medical publications.
+In recent years, volume loss and imbalances in the lip and mouth area have been popular topics in the general media and in medical publications.
 Lip augmentation using injectable fillers has become an increasingly popular treatment option for patients and has been subject to a great deal of attention.

-The distance between the base of the nose and the line where the lips meet should be one third of the section.
+The distance between the base of the nose and the line where the lips meet should be one-third of the section.
 The distance from the surface of the lip to the line where the lip and chin join should be the same size.
-Additionally, the space between the bottom of the nose and the red and white parts of the lip should be concave.
+Additionally, the space between the bottom of the nose and the lip should be concave.

 Candidates for a Subnasal Lip Lift

 The ideal candidates for a subnasal lip lift are people with a very long upper lip.
-The upper lip hoods the top row of teeth, so that there isn’t much tooth shown when a person smiles.
-Other good candidates for the surgery are those with diminished volume in the red area of the lip.
+The upper lip hoods the top row of teeth so that there isn’t much tooth shown when a person smiles.
+Other good candidates for the surgery are those with diminished volume in the lip.